Cardboard Tubes

 End Caps

-Cardboard tubes intended for use as containers for shipping, storage, or similar applications require fittings to seal their ends.
-You'll need caps, plugs, or seals matching the size of your tube.
+Cardboard tubes used for shipping, storage, or similar applications require proper fittings to securely seal their ends.
+Caps, plugs, or seals designed to match the specific dimensions of your tube are essential for ensuring the contents are protected and contained.

 Sealants